Yehud (Persian province): Administration and demographics

-Yehud was smaller than the former Iron-Age kingdom of Judah, stretching from around Bethel in the north to about Hebron in the south, which at the time belonged to Idumaea, and from the Jordan River and the Dead Sea in the east to, but not including, the Shephelah, the slopes between the Judean highlands and the coastal plains in the west.
+Yehud was one of twenty provinces or administrative subunits in the large satrapy of Eber-nari, along with Idumea, Samerina (Samaria), Moab, Ammon, Gilead, Ashdod and Gaza, among others.
+It was smaller than the former Iron-Age kingdom of Judah, stretching from around Bethel in the north to near Hebron in the south, which at the time belonged to Idumaea, and from the Jordan River and the Dead Sea in the east to, but not including, the Shephelah, the slopes between the Judean highlands and the coastal plains in the west.
 After the destruction of Jerusalem the centre of gravity shifted northward to Benjamin; this region, once a part of the kingdom of Israel, was far more densely populated than Judah itself, and now held both the administrative capital, Mizpah, and the major religious centre of Bethel.
 Mizpah continued as the provincial capital for over a century.
 The position of Jerusalem before the administration moved back from Mizpah is unclear.
 From 445 BCE onwards, it was once more the main city of Yehud, with walls, the Temple, and other facilities needed to function as a provincial capital, including, from 420 BCE, a local mint striking silver coins.
 Nevertheless, Persian-era Jerusalem was modest: about 1,500 inhabitants.
 It was the only true urban site in Yehud, as the bulk of the province's population lived in small unwalled villages.
 This picture did not much change throughout the entire Persian period.
 The entire population of the province remained around 30,000.
 There is no sign in the archaeological record of massive inwards migration from Babylon, in contradiction to the biblical account where Zerubbabel's band of returning Israelite exiles alone numbered 42,360.